 - Sleep problems

 Anxiety is linked to our emotions and how we deal with fears.
+Part of learning how to recognize anxiety is to look at the brain.
 Our brain regulates those fears and emotions.
 Studies have shown that our neuronal system can change and alter the transmission of information in our brain under high stress or for a long period of time of stress.
 If the brain is altered due to stress, we become less efficient to deal with our emotions, fears, doubts.
 Our behavior can then be controlled by our anxiety.

 Exercise 1: Breathing exercise